spences10/sveltekit-and-the-content-layer/slides.md

 This will be the way to start a new Svelte project

-If you're unfamiliar with Svelte, here's the layout of a typical Svelte file -->
+I'm sure everyone is familiar with Svelte here, here's the layout of a typical Svelte file -->

 ---